No. 3 regional seeds 8-2 so far in NCAA Tournament openers

 HERE’S ANOTHER WAY

-After a three-hour rain delay in the bottom of the ninth, No. 14 national seed North Carolina had runners on second and third in a 6-6 game with UNCW.
-Danny Serretti got caught in a rundown between third and home and scored the winning run when third baseman Cole Weiss overthrew the catcher.
+After a three-hour rain delay in the bottom of the ninth, North Carolina won 7-6 over UNCW when Danny Serretti got caught in a rundown between third and home and scored when third baseman Cole Weiss overthrew the catcher.

 BIG BATS